exist2021/A2A/content/page/What does a man want from a woman?.md

 ---
+title: What does a man want from a woman?
 date: 2022-02-17
 category:
 - Relationship
 tags:
-- woman
+- women
-title: What does a man want from a woman?
 categories:
 - Relationship
-lastMod: 2022-07-19
+lastMod: 2022-07-21
 ---
-# What does a man want from a woman?

-> Published on Feb 17, 2022

 I feel like I am one of the most demanding men out there.
 So I tend to avoid relationships, why to inflict myself on a woman who is out to have a good time?
 But maybe I can articulate here what I want and I feel all other men also want.

 ![samantha-sophia-r1OQfUIw3ns-unsplash.jpg](https://manojnayak.mataroa.blog/images/dca28dc7.jpeg)